poojatelang/Randamcolorgenerator/README.md

 # Randamcolorgenerator
 Random color generator generates hex or rgb codes when button is clicked and background color changes accordingly
+# React code